espressif/esp-idf/docs/en/api-reference/peripherals/sd_pullup_requirements.rst

     There are the following solutions:

-    - For boards that require shorting the GPIO0 and GPIO2 pins with a jumper, put the jumper in place, and the auto-reset circuit will pull GPIO2 low along with GPIO0 before entering Download mode.
+    - For boards that require shorting the GPIO0 and GPIO2 pins with a jumper, put the jumper in place, and the auto-reset circuit pulls GPIO2 low along with GPIO0 before entering Download mode.
     - For boards with components attached to their GPIO2 pin (such as pull-down resistors and/or LEDs), check the schematic of your development board for anything connected to GPIO2.

         - **LEDs** would not affect operation in most cases.